Starlink RV Kit

 Bad fit: Full-time travel, remote work with video calls, families with multiple streamers, anyone who doesn't want to track data usage.

-Roam Unlimited: the best plan for most RVers ($165/month)
+Roam Unlimited: the plan for heavy streamers and families ($175/month)

 Roam Unlimited gives you truly unlimited data with no soft caps, no hidden throttling thresholds, and no overage charges.
 You use as much data as you want, and your traffic is treated at the same Roam priority tier whether you've used 10 GB or 1 TB in a given month.